Exercise Helps Your Health

 Don’t forget to warm-up!
 It is important to warm up for five to ten minutes before a workout session so you don’t stress your body further.

-Regular exercise helps to increase flexibility of bones and improves range of motion.
+Regular exercise helps to increase the flexibility of bones and improves the range of motion.
 Exercise helps with effective weight reduction and with maintaining normal body weight.
 Obesity is one major cause of arthritis in women, so it is important not to overlook the issue.

 When body weight is normal, your chances of getting arthritis in the first place are lower.
 Lack of physical exercise will accelerate the disease, so encourage yourself to get active.
 Practice yoga or stretching to reduce the problem of arthritis.
 Walking for half an hour daily can also help in the same way.

 Regular exercise helps to lower your risk of cancer.
 Exercise also lowers the recurrence rate of various cancers like breast and colon.

 Cardio exercises like running, vaulting, and jumping are fun ways to keep active.
 Ideally, we should all be active for an hour each day, so figure out a way to make that activity happen.
 Regular exercise regulates hormone levels, which can cut the risk of cancer by almost 50 percent in women.
 Exercise also helps to lessen the side effects of cancer treatments.

 As you age, it’s important to protect your bones, joints, and muscles.
 They support your body and help you move, ensuring you’re able to do your daily activities and be physically active.
 Muscle-strengthening activities can help you increase or maintain your muscle mass and strength.